 Youth in Action (Providence, RI)

 Founded in 1999 by a senior at Providence’s innovative Met School, Youth in Action is a youth-driven organization aimed at empowering young people to develop and implement programs that improve the community, schools, and the lives of teens.
 Past campaigns have revolved around HIV education and environmental justice, as well as using the arts to express youth voice.
-Youth in Action’s current agenda includes youth philanthropy and school reform.
-Several members sit on a youth advisory committee.
+Youth in Action’s current agenda includes youth media and school reform.

 have a story for wkcd?